hyurl/modelar/README.md

 * **Use Query Builder to handle data.**
     * This module provides most of the SQL supports to the Model.
     * Query builder provides an Object-Oriented way to generate SQL statements.

+Modelar is still growing, more features might be introduced in future versions.

 ## Example